What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Marriages are still often arranged between conservative families, and the bridal couple may sometimes not even set eyes on each other until a few days before the wedding.
 Until recently, men and women weren’t allowed to meet in public, and strict Salafist regulations effectively curtailed any heterosexual romantic activity outside expat housing complexes.

 There are several ways to find an expat job, and Saudi Arabia is no different from other markets.
-However, the government has tightened control over the labor market in recent years as part of ‘Saudization’ attempts to boost local employment.
-As a result, some 1.5 million expats have left the country since 2016, according to local data.
+However, the government has tightened control over the labor market in recent years as part of Saudization attempts to boost local employment.
+In combination with other factors, this has caused an exodus of expats in recent years.

 Job opportunities for expats